n-laoutaris/timeseries-nonlinear/README.md

 ## The Dataset

 The data is a synthetic time series provided in a simple single-column text file as a sequence of scalar values.
+The time series consists of 5,000 consecutive observations.

 ## Methodology